-Proposed § 9001.102 defines the key terms used in the proposed regulation.
+Section 9001.102 defines the key terms used in the regulation.

-Affiliate would be defined as any entity that controls, is controlled by, or is under common control with another entity.
+Affiliate is defined as any entity that controls, is controlled by, or is under common control with another entity.

-Designated Agency Ethics Official, or DAEO, as also used in 5 CFR part 2635, and "alternate DAEO" would be defined as the individuals so designated by the Director, FHFA.
+Designated Agency Ethics Official, or DAEO, as also used in 5 CFR part 2635, and "alternate DAEO" are defined as the individuals so designated by the Director, FHFA.
 The DAEO is responsible for designating agency ethics officials and ethics designees, as such terms are used in 5 CFR part 2635.
-As proposed, the alternate DAEO would act as the DAEO in the DAEO's absence.
+The alternate DAEO acts as the DAEO in the DAEO's absence.

-Director would be defined as the Director of FHFA or his or her designee.
+Director is defined to mean the Director of FHFA or his or her designee.

-Employee would be defined as an officer or employee of FHFA, including a special Government employee.
-For purposes of this part, it also would be defined as an individual on detail from another agency to FHFA for a period of more than 30 days.
+Employee is defined to mean an officer or employee of FHFA, including a special Government employee.
+For purposes of this part, it also is defined as an individual on detail from another agency to FHFA for a period of more than 30 days.

-Enterprise would be defined as the Federal National Mortgage Association or the Federal Home Loan Mortgage Corporation.
+Enterprise is defined as the Federal National Mortgage Association or the Federal Home Loan Mortgage Corporation.

-Federal Home Loan Bank or Bank would be defined as a Bank established under the Federal Home Loan Bank Act; the term "Federal Home Loan Banks" means, collectively, all the Federal Home Loan Banks.
+Federal Home Loan Bank or Bank is defined to mean a Bank established under the Federal Home Loan Bank Act; the term "Federal Home Loan Banks" means, collectively, all the Federal Home Loan Banks.

-Federal Home Loan Bank System would be defined as the Federal Home Loan Banks under the supervision of FHFA.
+Federal Home Loan Bank System is defined to mean the Federal Home Loan Banks under the supervision of FHFA.

-Regulated entity would be defined as the Federal National Mortgage Association and any affiliate thereof; the Federal Home Loan Mortgage Corporation and any affiliate thereof; or any Federal Home Loan Bank; the term "regulated entities" means, collectively, the Federal National Mortgage Association and any affiliate thereof; the Federal Home Loan Mortgage Corporation and any affiliate thereof; and the Federal Home Loan Banks.
+Regulated entity is defined to mean the Federal National Mortgage Association and any affiliate thereof; the Federal Home Loan Mortgage Corporation and any affiliate thereof; or any Federal Home Loan Bank; the term "regulated entities" means, collectively, the Federal National Mortgage Association and any affiliate thereof; the Federal Home Loan Mortgage Corporation and any affiliate thereof; and the Federal Home Loan Banks.

-Safety and Soundness Act would be defined to mean the Federal Housing Enterprises Financial Safety and Soundness Act of 1992 (12 U.S.C.
+Safety and Soundness Act is defined to mean the Federal Housing Enterprises Financial Safety and Soundness Act of 1992 (12 U.S.C.
 4501 et seq.), as amended by the Housing and Economic Recovery Act of 2008 (HERA), Public Law 110-289, 122 Stat.
 2654 (2008).

-Security would be defined as all interests in debt or equity instruments.
+Security is defined to mean all interests in debt or equity instruments.
 The term includes, without limitation, secured and unsecured bonds, debentures, notes, securitized assets and commercial paper including loans securitized by mortgages or deeds of trust and securities backed by such instruments, as well as all types of preferred and common stock.
 The term encompasses current and contingent ownership interests including any beneficial or legal interest derived from a trust.
 Such interest includes any right to acquire or dispose of any long or short position in such securities and also includes, without limit, interests convertible into such securities, as well as options, rights, warrants, puts, calls and straddles with respect thereto.
 The term shall not, however, be construed to include deposit accounts, such as checking, savings, or money market deposit accounts.